Date effective: 2010-01-12

 RECEIPT OF GIFTS-IN-KIND, INCLUDING WORKS OF ART

-1. A staff member of the University of Ottawa approached by a potential donor wishing to donate a gift-in-kind must record all preliminary information, using the Gift-in-Kind Donation form (PDF), and send the completed form to:
+1. A staff member of the University of Ottawa approached by a potential donor wishing to donate a gift-in-kind must record all preliminary information, using the (PDF), and send the completed form to:

 Manager of Development and Recognition